stooke/graal/substratevm/DebugInfo.md

 base register.
 It will then fetch and rebase the oop stored in its `print_name` field to access the contents of the `String`.

-However, this transformation won't work correctly in the secodn case where gdb is passed an oop that has already been loaded into a register and converted to a pointer.
+However, this transformation won't work correctly in the second case where gdb is passed an oop that has already been loaded into a register and converted to a pointer.
 It is necessary to restore the original oop by reverting it back to an offset: